-Sorrento to Capri Day trip – Your Ultimate Guide
+Sorrento to Capri Day trip – Your Ultimate Itinerary

-The Isle of Capri is a beautiful island off the south coast of Italy that is a local favourite and a local hotspot.
-Many people travelling Italy opt for a Sorrento to Capri Day Trip while they’re in the area.
-It’s no wonder as Capri Island has stunning mountainous views, petite white houses, ample designer shops and luxurious hotels and plenty of things to do.
+The Isle of Capri is a beautiful island off the south coast of Italy that is a local favorite and a local hotspot.
+Many people traveling Italy opt for a Sorrento to Capri Day Trip while in the area.
+It’s no wonder as Capri Island has stunning mountainous views, stylish white houses, great designer shops and luxurious hotels, and plenty of things to do.